-Alt-right leader Richard Spencer denied at University of Florida
+White rights activist Richard Spencer denied at University of Florida

 - Spencer has been denied speaking opportunities at UF and Texas A&M University

-(CNN)Alt-right icon Richard Spencer is running out of campuses to host him.
+(CNN)White rights activist Richard Spencer is running out of campuses to host him.

 The University of Florida shut down a request by Spencer's group to have him speak on September 12.